Azbee Awards

 Magazine of the Year

-Top honors go to the Magazine of the Year in our two revenue divisions: Small Publications and Large Publications.
+Top honors go to the Magazine of the Year in our two revenue divisions: More than $3 million revenue and less than $3 million revenue.
 The divisions are based on average revenue among all participating publications.
 (More on the revenue divisions.)

 Judging is based on five criteria: